If you are not able to choose between Jameson Distillery and Guinness Storehouse, you aren’t alone.

 A brisk 15-minute walk gets you to Guinness Storehouse, where your second tour of the day starts.

-As part of the world-famous tour, you go through the seven floors of the Guinness experience, learning about the drink, and also tasting the dark pint.
+As part of the world-famous tour, you go through the seven floors of the Guinness experience, learn about the drink, and taste the dark pint.

 As the last part of the Guinness Storehouse tour, you go to the Gravity Bar on the seventh floor with your complimentary drink to enjoy stunning views of Dublin.

 If you are still undecided, continue reading to know about these attractions, which will help you decide if you want to visit Jameson Distillery or Guinness Storehouse.